 Article 9 does not mention documentation to be submitted to the competent authority as part of a system to regulate transit or trans-shipment, or authorizations issued by the competent authority.

-Where a State requires advanced notification of or prior authorization (such as a transit permit) for arms being transited or trans-shipped through its territory, information submitted as part of the notification or authorization procedure for those States Parties that use such an approach for regulating the transit and trans-shipment of conventional arms will provide documentation and information to be retained as national records for the authorization of transit and/or trans-shipment.
+Where a State requires advanced notification of or prior authorization (such as a transit permit) for arms being transited or trans-shipped through its territory, information submitted as part of the notification or authorization procedure could be retained as national records for the authorization of transit and/or trans-shipment.